Eugênio Chipkevitch

-Eugênio Chipkevitch (born April 26, 1954) is a Ukrainian-born Brazilian former physician and psychotherapist, convicted of sexually abusing adolescent patients at the "Paulista Adolescents Institute" in São Paulo.
+Eugênio Chipkevitch (born April 26, 1954) is a Ukrainian-born Brazilian former physician and psychotherapist, convicted of sexually abusing adolescent patients at the "Paulista Adolescents Institute" at São Paulo.
 He also recorded his assaults, which were found in a trash bin by a telephone technician, who reported the matter to authorities.
 He was arrested and sentenced to 114 years imprisonment for violent indecent assault and child grooming.

 Biography

 Childhood and youth

 Eugênio Chipkevitch was born in a Jewish family in 1954, in the Ukrainian SSR, then part of the Soviet Union.
 Together with his parents, the family fled the country due to the harsh regime, moving to Brazil.
 After he was naturalized, Chipkevitch became a respected medical and academic professional.

 He graduated from the University of São Paulo's Faculty of Medicine in 1978, quickly becoming the head of the Adolescent Service at the "Children's Hospital Darcy Vargas" at São Paulo.
 Chipkevitch was also a member of other associations, such as the "Society for Research on Adolescence from the United States.

 Chipkevitch was also ranked among the 2,000 most important scientists of the 20th century, as an entry in the respected publication Who's Who in Science and Engineering, for introducing the medical specialty hebiatrics in Brazil.